Bobby

 - Total goals249

-Nobody embodies the values of Manchester United better than Sir Bobby Charlton.
+Nobody embodied the values of Manchester United better than Sir Bobby Charlton.
 Having survived the trauma of the Munich Air Disaster when aged just 20, he played as if every game was for his fallen colleagues, recovering from his injuries to reach the pinnacle for both club and country.
 In a 17-year playing career with the Reds, he played 758 games and scored 249 goals - both of which were longstanding records until, respectively, Ryan Giggs in 2008 and Wayne Rooney in 2017 surpassed his feats.

 Forward